huntwj/interview-vista/README.md

 It is, however, a soft-expectation that you will be able to clone this repository and get the project up and running on the main branch before the interview begins.
 We will have a limited time for the interview, so it will be more difficult if we lose time to setting up the coding environment.
 Cloning the repository and getting it up and running _should_ take 15 minutes or less.
 Longer times would normally only be caused by poor internet connections.

-We will simulate the development of a World-related app.
+We will simulate the development of a Wordle-related app.
 If you are not familiar with Next.js, it would probably behoove you to review their architecture ahead of time.
 Here are some links that may prove useful:

 - [Next.js](https://nextjs.org/)
   - [Project Structure](https://nextjs.org/docs/getting-started/project-structure)